sa501428/hic-format/HiCFormatV9.md

 ### Matrix metadata

 This section contains metadata for the contact matrices.
-It is repeated for all each chromosome-chromosome pair.
+It is repeated for each chromosome-chromosome pair.
 The master index contains an entry for each combination and is used to randomly access a specific matrix as needed.
 The metadata in this section includes an index for data blocks which contain the actual contact data.